Staff Information

 7. Preferences regarding requests for additional pages in excess of the page limitations set forth in Local Rule 7.1(b).

-Reasonable requests to exceed the page limitation will be considered, but the Court will deny such requests unless good cause exists and is demonstrated.
+Reasonable requests to exceed the page limitation will be considered, but the Court will deny a request unless good cause exists and is demonstrated.
 Failure to comply with page limitations may result in the Court disregarding the noncompliant portion of the brief or summarily denying the underlying motion.
+In complying with Local Rule 7.1(b), Parties must also comply with Local Rule 5.1.

 8. How needs of out-of-town parties, attorneys, or witnesses are accommodated.